 Like most Nintendo franchises, this game isn’t about the story.
 You play as three different spacemen who are venturing into the solar system to find food and sustenance for their home planet.
 This is your main goal for the game.
 Each day you need to find fruit to bring back to your ship which then turns into juice.
-Depending on how many people are in your party on that day one juice will be consumed per person.
+Depending on how many people are at your party on that day one juice will be consumed per person.
 This is where things get frustrating.
-When you’re on the ground you go around collecting tokens which are used in the Pikmin Onions to create Pikmin.
+When you’re on the ground you go around collecting tokens that are used in the Pikmin Onions to create Pikmin.
 The Pikmin must carry these to the Onion and some tokens require a certain amount of Pikmin.
-If you a lot more than the required amount the token will get carried faster.
+If you are a lot more than the required amount the token will get carried faster.
 You can also bring enemy carcasses to the Onion to convert to Pikmin as well which is a neat idea.
 Of course, you will lose Pikmin if they get caught up in water (except blue Pikmin) or killed by enemies.
 That’s not even the frustrating part.
 You get about 10 minutes for the entire day to explore the area, gather Pikmin, and find fruit.
 Two days would go by where I get caught up on a boss, need to gather more Pikmin because I’m low, or just figure out where the fruit is.

 This sounds frustrating because it really is.
-I wish the day cycle wasn’t here, it makes thing annoying.
+I wish the day cycle wasn’t here, it makes things annoying.
 I wound up losing 100 Pikmin because they were carrying a boss carcass and fruit back to the ship and I missed getting them in the safe zone by 1 second.
 So I spent 2 days gathering more Pikmin and another 1 day to find a fruit.
-In the meantime I consumed 3 juices which left me with one.
+In the meantime, I consumed 3 juices which left me with one.
 If I hadn’t found a fruit on that third day I would have had a game over.
 Super frustrating and that’s honestly not much fun.